ravi312/articleTurtle/draft-v1.md

 Most of the projects just involved the usage of sequencing, iteration and randomization.
 Conditional statements and operators were hardly used and the concept of the variable was used in just 6 projects out of 25.
 The data indicates that most participants found it easy to apply simple blocks in combination with repeat and random to create various designs.
 Concepts such as control flow and operators require deliberate facilitation and more opportunities to help the participants internalize and apply.

+* Q:  What framework was used to analyse data?
+* How did you analyse the data?
+*

 ## Discussion

-Building fluency, competency, the connection in microworld is dependent on many factors.
  In this section, we look at some specific affordances of the program design which strengthens the links.
+Building fluency, competency, the connection in microworld is dependent on many factors (not clear).

 ### The not so Random Story

 How many of us remember when we were introduced random numbers?
 Was the experience profoundly engaging?
-This is how the random number is introduced in most of the introductory CS courses for the first time learners,
+This is how the random number is introduced in most of the introductory CS courses for the first time learners, (the tone suddenly changes)

 One of the recurring patterns in the reflection sheet of the participants indicated the fondness for the random block.
 This is also reflected in the project files where 10 projects used the random block.
 The following are some of the comments shared by the participants: